Murugavl/liver_cancer_detection/README.md

 Make sure to preprocess the dataset correctly (e.g., handle missing values, normalize/scale features) before training the models.

-You can install the required packages using the following command:
+<h3>You can install the required packages using the following command:</h3>

        pip install pandas numpy scikit-learn xgboost matplotlib seaborn